muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

   - With third parties (e.g., law enforcement, vendors)

 - **Senior Management Approval**
-  The plan should be officially **approved** to ensure it carries authority during real-world incidents.
+  The plan should be officially **approved** to ensure it carries authority during real-world incidents

 ---